 Spongy Brakes Problem: The Causes and The Solutions

-The Brake Fluid Level
+2. The Brake Fluid Level

 If the level of the brake fluid is low or drained up, it can make the spongy brakes.
 Open your car’s hood and remove the cap from the brake’s master cylinder.
 Now, check the fluid level.
 If the level is low, refill and recheck brakes.

-Air in the Brake Line
+3. Air In The Brake Line

-Corroded Disc Brake Calipers
+4. Corroded Disc Brake Calipers

 Just like the brake lines, the disc brake calipers can also collect rust and get corroded.
 The brake fluid can leak through the damaged spots, causing the loss of hydraulic pressure.
 If your brakes are feeling soft lately, you should check the calipers.

-Bad Wheel Cylinders
+5. Bad Wheel Cylinder

-A bad wheel cylinder is another cause of spongy brakes.
+Any problem in the wheel cylinder should be given utmost importance because it may require you to change some brake components.
+A bad wheel cylinder is another cause of soft brake pedal.
 Rust can corrode it and create holes for brake fluid to come out.
-As you have already known, the loss of brake fluid results in the loss of hydraulic pressure, which in turn, causes the soft brake problem.
+As you have already known, the loss of brake fluid results in the loss of hydraulic pressure, which in turn, causes the spongy brake problem.